• Skip to main content

 The Lipscomb House

-Tis two-story structure features a one-story pavilion with a fanlight above the door.
+This two-story structure features a one-story pavilion with a fanlight above the door.
 One-story wings with fanlights flank the house.

-34 Pinckney St
+34 Pinckney St.

 ca. 1905